killianobrien/analytical-methods/integrals-03.md

 1. Evaluate
 $$\iint\limits_{R} 3x \, dA ,$$
-where the region of integration $R$ is the region in the upper half-plane bounded by the circles of radii 1 and 2.
+where the region of integration $R$ is the region in the upper half-plane bounded by the circles of radii 1 and 2, centred on the origin.

 1. Evaluate the integral